Travel Safety in Israel and Jordan

 There is at present no “war” in Israel and so for the most part life goes on as usual.
 Almost all the top travel destinations in Israel, attractions, and sites are in safe areas of the country.
-You will have no problem or threat of safety if you visit Tel Aviv, Jerusalem, Haifa, the Dead Sea, Eilat, and the Sea of Galilee to name but a few of the safe areas to visit.
+You will have no problem or threat of safety if you wish to visit Tel Aviv, tour Jerusalem, see Haifa, or get to the Dead Sea, to name a few.

 Jaffa Port Aerial View, Israel.
 Photo credit: © ShutterstockTravel Safety – Jordan

 So is it safe to travel to Jordan from Israel?
 Normally, Jordan is safe for visitors and actually takes great precautions to insure tourist comfort and safety.
 In this updated analysis you'll see just how safe Jordan is.
 No wonder so many visitors like to combine Israel and Jorden Tours, and enrich their visit to the holy land with a Petra Tour from Jerusalem.